ggamb/portfolio-challenge-2/README.md

 ## Repository Description

-This is my first website entirely from scratch and showcases the projects I have completed (so far) and will be updated going forward without pictures of Bill Murray.
+This is my first website entirely from scratch and showcases the projects I have completed (so far) and will be updated going forward (sans pictures of Bill Murray).
 While the base website is a little bare right now, I will revisit this project to include additional features as I begin to learn JavaScript.
 For now, feel free to click around and be sure to follow me on Github.

 ## Installation